IIDrGeekII/Checkpoint_hit_count_extractor/README.md

 ## checkpoint_hit_count_extractor

 It's a Bash script that extracts the hit count of rules in a specific policy package of a Checkpoint firewall.
-This is script is tested on R80+ an R81+ series OS.
+This is script is tested on R80+ and R81+ series GAIA OS.

 ![image](https://user-images.githubusercontent.com/75925433/222898437-29805e89-d623-40dd-aba3-ebc0d5cbf82a.png)